Zipair Tokyo: Service

-Zipair operates two cabins and classes of service on its aircraft, consisting of a premium cabin with 18 Zip Full-Flat seats arranged in a 1–2–1 configuration, and an economy class cabin with 272 standard seats in a 3–3–3 configuration, in contrast to parent company Japan Airlines which arranges its Boeing 787 economy class seats in a less dense 2–4–2 configuration.
+Seat Types and Fares

+ZIPAIR offers two types of seats on their flights: ZIP Full Flat, and standard.

-As a low-cost carrier, Zipair charges fees for extra services such as additional baggage allowances, and a buy on board service for in-flight catering, amenities, and goods, even for passengers traveling in its premium cabin.
+As a low-cost carrier, ZIPAIR charges fees for extra services such as additional baggage allowances, and a buy on board service for in-flight catering, amenities, and goods, regardless of the type of seat selected.
 The airline also provides streamable in-flight entertainment to personal devices instead of in-seat screens, and complimentary Wi-Fi Internet access.